Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against TAL, Marathon, GWG, and Target, and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of TAL Education Group (NYSE: TAL), Marathon Digital Holdings, Inc. (NASDAQ: MARA), GWG Holdings, Inc. (OTC: GWGHQ), and Target Corporation (NYSE: TGT).
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of TAL Education Group TAL, Marathon Digital Holdings, Inc. MARA, GWG Holdings, Inc. GWGHQ, and Target Corporation TGT.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: June 14, 2022 - March 14, 2023